szonov/vm-bootstrap/README.md

 The scripts are developed and tested exclusively on virtual machines running under **Synology Virtual Machine Manager**.

-They may work on other virtualization platforms, but this is neither tested nor guaranteed.
+Compatibility with other hypervisors (such as KVM, Proxmox VE, VMware ESXi, Hyper-V, VirtualBox, etc.) has not been tested and is not guaranteed.

 ## License